Fig 1. Nickel in various forms. Credit: Nickel Institute.

-Chemically, nickel resembles iron and cobalt, beimng modertaly reactive, and forming compounds in the +2 oxidation state; the +4 state is known in ligand complexues.
+Chemically, nickel resembles iron and cobalt, being moderately reactive, and forming compounds in the +2 oxidation state; the +4 state is known in ligand complexes.
 Nickel dissolves in strong acids to form salts.
 It is used in alloys, in corrosion-resistant surfaces, coinage, batteries, and for electroplating.
 The most common isotope is 58Ni (67.8%).

 In the Middle Ages copper miners sometimes mistook nickel ore for copper ore, and called it Kupfernickel, "the Devil's copper," from which we get its name.

 Nickel, in the form of a very fine powder called Raney nickel, is of great importance in chemistry.
-Developed by Murray Raney in the 1920s, it is 90 percent nickel and 10 percent aluminum.
+Developed by Murray Raney in the 1920s, it is 90% nickel and 10% aluminum.
 This substance acts as a catalyst in many processes which involve the combination of hydrogen with other substances.
 Thus the formation of ammonia from hydrogen and nitrogen unless finely divided nickel is present.

-As much as 70 percent of nickel goes to make stainless or other steel alloys, some of which have exceptional properties.
-For example, Invar is an alloy of 36 percent nickel with iron and has a uniquely low coefficient of expansion.
+As much as 70% of nickel goes to make stainless or other steel alloys, some of which have exceptional properties.
+For example, Invar is an alloy of 36% nickel with iron and has a uniquely low coefficient of expansion.
 That is, it barely changes its size when heated or cooled.
 It is used for the balance wheel of watches, the pendulum of clocks, and the valves of motors.
 Nichrome is an alloy of nickel and chromium which has a great resistance to heat.
 It is used for the wire which makes up the heating elements of electric fires.